Man executed in front of pregnant wife during Tennessee crime spree, friends say

 The suspect, accused of killing two people and wounding at least three others was identified by the Tennessee Bureau of Investigation as Dangelo Dorsey, a St. Louis man, who eventually took his own life.

-As traffic stopped along the interstate, Rausch said Dorsey got out of the vehicle he was in and attempted to carjack another driver, shooting that driver in the hand.
-A truck driver in the area was also reportedly shot in the face.
+As traffic stopped along the interstate, Rausch said Dorsey got out of the vehicle he was in and attempted to carjack another driver, but that driver ran away.
+He then reportedly approached a nearby truck and shot that driver in the face during an exchange between the two.

+Rausch said Dorsey attempted to carjack another driver, but as she drove away, he fired a shot through the car’s window, striking her in the hand.

-Dorsey then carjacked a couple, identified as Phillip Jordan Stevens and Aileen Stevens, forcing them to drive him to their home in Morrison, where he took two firearms, swapped vehicles and took the man and woman as hostages, Rausch explained.
+Dorsey drove off in a vehicle and rear-ended a car belonging to Phillip Jordan Stevens, 23, and his wife, Aileen, according to the TBI.
+When the couple stopped, believing it was just a fender-bender, investigators said Dorsey took the couple hostage.
+The TBI reported Dorsey then forced them to drive him to their home in Morrison, where he took two firearms, swapped vehicles and left with the hostages.

 Law enforcement located Dorsey’s vehicle traveling eastbound on I-24 around 3:30 p.m.
 Following a pursuit that reached speeds of approximately 100 miles per hour, Dorsey crashed, then took his own life, investigators said.